daniellizik/engineering-first-principles/README.md

 >
 > — Antoine de Saint-Exupéry

-We believe in the elegance of simplicity.
-Avoiding over-engineering for the sake of engineering, we strive to create solutions that are simple, maintainable, and fit for purpose.
-By adhering to the rule of least power, we resist the temptation to add unnecessary complexity.
-Our focus is on building efficient, scalable, and robust systems that solve real problems effectively.
+I believe in the elegance of simplicity.
+Avoiding over-engineering for the sake of engineering, I strive to create solutions that are simple, maintainable, and fit for purpose.
+By adhering to the rule of least power, I resist the temptation to add unnecessary complexity.
+My focus is on building efficient, scalable, and robust systems that solve real problems effectively.

 ## Principle 4: Iterate quickly